 - Take a cub (less than 75 pounds) or a female bear with cub(s).

 - Hunt bear on a designated bear management area.
-(See below and General Game Lands Regulations for information on designated bear management areas.)
+(See General Game Lands Regulations for information on designated bear management areas.)

 Mandatory Bear Tooth Submission

 - It is now mandatory to submit at least one premolar tooth from your harvested bear by January 31st following the applicable bear hunting season.

 - After pulling both upper premolar teeth (see ad below and instructions at ncwildlife.org/bear), place one of the teeth in the bear tooth envelope you received in the mail from the Commission.
 Save the other tooth as a back-up until you have been notified by the Commission that we received your tooth.

 - If you lost the bear tooth envelope, call 919-707-0050 to have a new envelope sent to you.

 The following additional restrictions apply to designated bear management areas:

 - Dogs may not be used to pursue bear, except during permit hunts that allow hunting bear with dogs.

 - It is unlawful to take feral swine on designated bear management areas except during the deer archery season, deer blackpowder season, deer gun season and any small game season using only weapons and manner of take prescribed for that hunting season.

 - Dogs may not be used to take feral swine.